jmk745/MulticoreProgramming/lab4/ReadMe.txt

         - Threaded_Server.cpp:      		implementation of a running server during running this binary, it inits a thread pool and the Thread_Safe_KV_Store_2 classes runs in an infinite loop in order to accept all incoming requests

+    - Disk_Read_Write.cpp
+	- makefile:				used to compile the files of this folder
+	- main.cpp:				main function that inits and tests runs the provided read/write functions
+	- Disk_Read_Write.cpp:			contains the read/write/delete functions to access the disk files
+	- Disk_Read_Write.h:

+   - Data
+	- this directory holds all the files used to store the keys and values.

     - md5
         - provided by (http://www.bzflag.org)